 Early on, many of the patients in the outbreak in Wuhan, China, reportedly had some link to a large seafood and animal market, suggesting animal-to-person spread.
 However, a growing number of patients reportedly have not had exposure to animal markets, indicating person-to-person spread is occurring.

-Because the 2019 Coronavirus is new, some basic features aren’t yet understood—including how long the incubation period and infectivity periods are and whether a person can carry the virus, and infect others, without showing the symptoms.
+Because the COVID-19 is new, some basic features aren’t yet understood—including how long the incubation period and infectivity periods are and whether a person can carry the virus, and infect others, without showing the symptoms.
 Some Chinese officials suggest that the infectivity is early, when no symptoms are evident, and that the disease has a 2-to-14-day incubation period when a potentially infectious person could be unknowingly spreading the disease.

 With coronaviruses, person-to-person transmission is thought to happen mainly via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.